ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Autonoma is an open source, AI-native testing platform that replaces manual test management with autonomous agents.

-1. Planner Agent (Replaces Manual Test Case Writing).
+Planner (Replaces Manual Test Case Writing).
 Connects to your GitHub repository and reads your codebase.
 Analyzes routes, API endpoints, and component structure.
 Identifies user flows and critical paths.
-Generates test scenarios from actual code.
+Plans test cases from actual code.
 It even handles complex scenarios like database state setup, generating endpoints to put your DB in the right state for each test. aqua cloud's AI suggests test steps.
-Autonoma's Planner agent understands your entire application architecture.
+Autonoma's Planner understands your entire application architecture.

 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.